 How your organisation engages with information obviously has a tremendous impact on how you’re able to operate.
 You not only need to think about how existing assets are accessed and used, but how new assets are created and old assets kept up to date.
 Digital marketing is an increasingly large part of brand management.
 Along with that comes new opportunities to personalise creatives, build campaigns, and communicate your brand identity across a wider range of channels.

 If you want to retain brand consistency while still creatively and flexibly engaging with all of the options at your disposal, you need to think long and hard about the best way to manage your digital assets.
 Although that certainly will include a DAM, it might also mean adding templates, automations, approval workflow and annotation capabilities, and much, much more.
-Here, we’re going to explore the major challenges that traditional DAM struggles to overcome when it comes to brand management, and look at integrated solutions that can take you to the next level.
+Here, we’re going to explore the major challenges that traditional digital asset management software struggles to overcome when it comes to brand management, and look at integrated solutions that can take you to the next level.
 Let’s get started.

 Managing and maintaining digital assets is directly linked to three of the biggest challenges faced by brand managers.
 Traditional DAM directly addresses one of them, partially addresses the second, and broadly ignores the third.
 However, not every DAM is the same, and it’s worth looking at each of these challenges in more detail so that you know what a quality DAM can do, and what it probably can’t.